 Stretch and strengthen your creativity and leadership skills to develop and implement innovative and impactful solutions.

-Develop a network of like-minded professionals and Stanford faculty for future networking and information sharing.
+Develop a network of like-minded professionals and Stanford faculty for future collaboration and idea sharing.

 An Example of Applying Design Thinking to Corporate Challenges: